slo-think/Beyond-Stem/second-page.md

-# Example Second Page
+# Quote for life

-This is an example second page that will appear in the Docsify Sidebar.
+Fall in love with the problem, not the solution